airbnb/hypernova/README.md

 module.exports = renderReact('MyComponent.js', MyComponent);
 ```

 Visit the page and you should see your React component has been server-rendered.
-If you‘d like to confirm, you can view the source of the page and look for `data-hypernova-key`.
+If you’d like to confirm, you can view the source of the page and look for `data-hypernova-key`.
 If you see a `div` filled with HTML then your component was server-rendered, if the `div` is empty then there was a problem and your component was client-rendered as a fall-back strategy.

-If the `div` was empty, you can check `stderr` where you‘re running the node service.
+If the `div` was empty, you can check `stderr` where you’re running the node service.

 ## Debugging

 The [developer plugin](https://github.com/airbnb/hypernova-ruby/blob/master/lib/hypernova/plugins/development_mode_plugin.rb) for [`hypernova-ruby`](https://github.com/airbnb/hypernova-ruby) is useful for debugging issues with Hypernova and why it falls back to client-rendering.
-It‘ll display a warning plus a stack trace on the page whenever a component fails to render server-side.
+It’ll display a warning plus a stack trace on the page whenever a component fails to render server-side.

 You can install the developer plugin in `examples/simple/config/environments/development.rb`